anton-k/mig/README.md

 # Mig - library to write composable and lightweight servers

-Mig (spelled meeg) is a library to build lightweight composable servers.
+The Mig is a library to build lightweight composable servers.
 There are only couple of combinators and Monoid instance.
-With it we canbuild type-safe servers from small parts.
+With it we can build type-safe servers from small parts.

-The main strenght is ability to build servers from parts and flexible DSL which features only small amount of functions.
+The main strength is ability to build servers from parts and flexible DSL which features only small amount of functions.

-I like scotty for being very simple and servant for being composable, type-safe and how functions are used as handlers which rpovides decoupling of Web-handlers from application logic.
+I like scotty for being very simple and servant for being composable, type-safe and how functions are used as handlers which provides decoupling of Web-handlers from application logic.
 But sometimes scotty feels too imperative and lacks servant's composability.
 And servant with type-level magic and huge errors can feel to complicated.
 So I wanted to create something in the middle.
 Something composable and simple at the same time.
-The name mig (spelled as meeg) is a russian word for "instant moment".
+The name `mig` (pronounced as meeg) is a russian word for "instant moment".

 ## Quick start guide

-Let's create something cool with the lobrary.
+Let's create something cool with the library.

-### Hello wrold server
+### Hello world server

-as a starting point let's look at hello-world server:
+As a starting point let's look at hello-world server:

 ```haskell
 module Main where